mcbtaguiad/otp-capture-portal/README.md

 > [!NOTE]
-> This project is a fork from [user2684/otpspot](https://github.com/user2684/otpspot) repo.
+> This project is a fork of [user2684/otpspot](https://github.com/user2684/otpspot).

-In deploying capture portal solution to client, I usually use OpenNDS and OpenWrt, or simply TP-Link Omada Controller.
-Due to hardware limitation, we will be using nodogsplash on OpenWrt connected to a external server that will handle the authentication.
-Instead of common voucher generation, it will be generated using OTP.
-Thanks to [user2684](https://github.com/user2684) solution.
+> Original work belongs to the upstream author(s) and is licensed under GPL-3.0.
+> This fork includes modifications and maintenance changes by me.
 ## What's new?
-Not too much was added, I strictly set the deployment to Docker.
+Strictly set the deployment to Docker.
 Added an admin page that shows newly generated OTP - code and QR for easy input.
 I also added background and logo which can be dynamically change (docker mount) - this will be helpful for deployment for multiple client.

 ## How it works
 Upon connecting to the guest WLAN, nodogsplash flags the client as requiring authentication and redirects it to the captive portal, which prompts for a one-time access code.